ostapagon/website/lessons/mathematics-physics-for-computer-graphics/mathematics-of-shading/mathematics-of-shading.md

 \end{array}
 $$

 More information on spherical coordinates can be found in the lesson on [Geometry](/lessons/mathematics-physics-for-computer-graphics/geometry/spherical-coordinates-and-trigonometric-functions).
-Be careful though, note that in this less, we use the y-axis as the up vector, not the z-axis.
+Be careful though, note that in this lesson, we use the y-axis as the up vector, not the z-axis.
 These formulas can be implemented using the following C++ code.
 Keep in mind that if the vector is normalized its length is 1 thus \(r\) equals 1\.
 In that case, the division of z by r is not required of course.
 Also note that when x y and z are computed from the trigonometric function, the resulting vector is normalized.
 Finally, when the vector has normalized the value of the vector's y coordinates is the cosine of the angle \(\theta\):

 ```
 // assuming all angles in radians